The start of the Great War

 Great Music

-There are many songs, written during the war and afterwards, that says so much about the war.
+There are many songs written during, and after, the war that says so much about the war.
 I'll choose some of the lesser-known ones.

 Belgium Put the Kibosh on the Kaiser